 RapidVisa does not offer legal advice or representation.
 Here’s what we do offer.
-Some lawyers have even accused us of unauthorized practice of law, or “UPL”.
+Some lawyers have accused us of unauthorized practice of immigration law, or “UPIL”.
 RapidVisa and its software has been investigated and cleared by both the Department of Homeland Security and the Colorado Supreme Court.
 We offer a service similar to TurboTax for visa applications.
 Here’s news coverage of our company being investigated and cleared by the Colorado Supreme Court.

 2. “An attorney can significantly improve your chances for approval.
 Every year, approximately 40-60% of fiancée visa petitions filed are not approved.”

 This is false.
 The overall K-1 visa approval rate is around 95% according to NVC statistics.
 (Update 2019 – The approval rate has declined since Trump took office, but it’s still higher than 60%) These are scare tactics.
 Of course, everyone wants the best chance for approval but do you really want to hire someone who makes such a false statement?
 RapidVisa has an over 99% approval rate, which is a bit higher than the overall average.
 There is less than a 1% chance of a lawyer helping your odds better than RapidVisa.